 How Burrow Does it Better

-To tackle sustainability head on -or feet up- Burrow goes above and beyond industry standards to ensure their couches are as good for the planet as they are for your behind.
+To master sustainability Burrow goes above and beyond industry standards to ensure their couches are as good for the planet as they are for your behind.

 Burrow's wood suppliers are also certified by the Forest Stewardship Council (FSC), which is known as the most respected sustainable wood certification program in the world.
 As if that wasn’t enough, Burrow's wood suppliers are also certified by the American Tree Farm System (ATFS) and the Sustainable Forestry Initiative (SFI), which ensure responsible land management and long term planning.

 Burrow is going beyond the industry standards for synthetic stuffing by squashing harmful chemicals from our cushions.
-Their foam manufacturer is certified by CertiPUR-US and makes Burrow’s supportive base and back cushions with minimal VOC content less than 0.5 PPM and completely void of ozone depleters, PBDEs, TDCPP, TCEP flame retardants, lead, and other heavy metals, formaldehyde and phthalates.
+Their foam manufacturer makes Burrow’s supportive base and back cushions with minimal VOC content less than 0.5 PPM and completely void of ozone depleters, PBDEs, TDCPP, TCEP flame retardants, lead, and other heavy metals, formaldehyde and phthalates.

 Many other top performance brands treat their fabrics with Perfluorinated Chemicals (PFCs) to make ensure stain resistance.
 Burrow’s fabrics are made from a material called olefin, which is comprised from upcycled polymers and are naturally stain-resistant.

 Score!
 Your sofa doesn’t need to be sprayed with toxic chemicals and it still won't get stained when your favorite thai curry spills on it.

 In fact, Burrow fabrics contain no formaldehyde, heavy metals, phenols, phthalates, or flame-retardant chemicals.
 Burrow fabrics are some of the greenest upholstery fabrics available because they have the least negative impact on the planet.